rnascunha/coap-te/README.md

 ```
 > The default implementation uses `std::time` and `std::rand` as the functions above, respectivily, and uses `time_t` as `std::time_t`.
 If your system support this functions, just use then.

-* Define a connection.
-A connection must define a endpoint, a receiving function, and a send function:
-  * The endpoint must be *default constructable*, *copiable* and *comparable*;
+* *Endpoint*: endpoints must be *default constructable*, *copiable* and *comparable*;
-  * The class connection must be *moveable*.
-The receiving/send functions *MUST NOT block*.
-Any error calling the functions must be reported at the last parameter (*CoAP::errc::socket_error*).
+* *Connection*: connection can be of type unreliable (UDP) or reliable (TCP, Websocket).
+A connection must define a *endpoint* (as defined above), and MUST not block.
+Each type of connection is discussed.

+> There is already a implementation to posix-like sockets that should be used as example.
+Check `src/port/posix` directory.
+You will see the implementation of endpoints IPv4 and IPv6, unreliable UDP sockets, and reliable TCP client and server sockets.
+The uses of this implementaions can be analyzed at the `examples/port` directory.

+### Unreliable

+To implement a unrealible connection type (as defined RFC7252) you must define a class as follows:

 ```c++
 struct my_connection{